matthewafay/Steam-Army-Men-Series-cnc-ddraw-wrapper-Win11Support/README.md

-# Army Men 2 Configuration Tool
+# Army Men Games Configuration Tool

-A PowerShell script that automatically configures Army Men 2 (Steam version) for optimal Windows 11 compatibility using cnc-ddraw wrapper.
+A PowerShell script that automatically configures Army Men games (Steam versions) for optimal Windows 11 compatibility using cnc-ddraw wrapper.

+## Supported Games

+- **Army Men 2** (App ID: 549170)
+- **Army Men: Toys in Space** (App ID: 549180)

 ## Overview

-This tool automates the complex setup process required to run Army Men 2 on modern Windows systems by:
+This tool automates the complex setup process required to run Army Men games on modern Windows systems by:

+- **Game Selection** - Interactive prompt to choose which Army Men game to configure
 - **Auto-detecting** your screen resolution
 - **Locating** your Steam installation and game files
 - **Installing** cnc-ddraw wrapper for windowed mode compatibility